MikeHorn-git/WAFS/README.md

 # 📡 To-Do
 - [ ] Add an option to shred files rather than delete them.
-- [ ] Add an option to choose logging or not the script.
+- [ ] Add an option to logging or not the script.
 - [ ] Improve the script skills.